Set the water heater thermostat to 120°F for both the top and bottom elements. This temperature balances safety and energy efficiency.

 - 5 Energy Efficiency And Cost Savings

-- 6 Step-by-step Guide To Adjusting The Thermostats
+- 6 Step-by-step Guide To adjusting hot water heater thermostat

 - 8 Professional Maintenance And When To Seek Help